Lectito

 parse

-Parse HTML string and extract article.
+Parse an HTML string and extract an Article.

 pub fn parse(html: &str) -> Result<Article>